AnuragAmbuj/drizzle/docs/devdoc/decisions.md

-# IronLattice Gateway - Architectural Decisions Log (ADRs)
+# Drizzle Gateway - Architectural Decisions Log (ADRs)

 This file documents important decisions made during the design and development of IronLattice Gateway.